hotwired/stimulus/docs/reference/controllers.md

 ## Nested Scopes

-When controllers are nested, they're aware of _only_ their own scope and not the scope of any controllers nested within them.
+When nested, each controller is only aware of its own scope excluding the scope of any controllers nested within.

 For example, the `#parent` controller below is only aware of the `list.item` targets directly within its scope, but not any targets of the `#child` controller.